pmorales4/project-1-collegebasketball/README.md

 # Project 1 College Basketball Trivia Game

-The College Basketball trivia game project is a simple click through of answers and questions.
-You will be given ten question with a choice or four answers to choose from for each question.
-The scoring is done in the following format; Click a positive number your socre goes to a position number.
-If you click a negative answers it either decreases or is a negative number.
+The College Basketball trivia game project is a simple click through of random questions and answers.
+You will be given ten questions and four answers to choose from for each question.
+The scoring is done in the following format; click the correct answer your score goes up in increments of one.
+If you click a incorrect answers it either decreases your score or the score goes negative number.

-You have to obtain ten positive answers and you win.
+After receiving 10 correct answers the player wins and the games end.

 # Motivation:

-I was motivated to do this project because I wanted to try something I never did before.
-As my first project I think I did a pretty good job on the front end and back end.
-I will continue to improve on the project throughout it being posted on github.
+My love of sports, specifically basketball, motivated me to do this project.
+As my first project I think I did a pretty good job blending javascript with HTML and CSS.
+I will continue to improve on the functionality and the UI on my project.
+I want to add a difficulty level to the question which would result in a higher score (for example a 3-pointer question).

 # Brief Example Score Explanation:

 This is just two examples of the positive and negative numbers on your score depending on what I click for the answers.
-If your score shows negative, such at the picture (-7), you will have to click 7 times then another 10 positive to will.
+If your score shows negative, such at the picture (-7), you will have to click 7 times then another 10 positive to win.

 ![picture](images/readMe/posNumber.png)
 ![picture](images/readMe/negNumber.png)

 # Code style

 No coding styles used.
-However, here is a snip of my array of objects used for question and answer.
+However, here is a snip of the array of objects used for question and answer.

 ![picture](images/readMe/arrayShot.png)

-Where I need to improve my code is within this function to fix the output of only ten question to use instead of constantly going through the questions repeatedly.
+Currently, the game ends when the player gets 10 points.
+I need to improve this part of the code function and end the game after the user completes ten questions ( no consideration whether the question is incorrect or correct).

 ![picture](images/readMe/funct.png)